Parsely/AnalyticsSDK-iOS/README.md

     $ sudo gem install cocoapods
     $ pod install

-## Building the framework

-The iOS tracker SDK is distributed as a `.framework` file.
-How to build this file:

-* Open this repository's toplevel `xcworkspace` file in XCode.
-* Click the scheme indicator, directly right of the "stop" button in the upper left corner
-* Select the `ParselyTracker` scheme and the "Generic iOS Device" target
-* Click the play button to build the framework
-* Click the XCode menu, then Preferences, then Locations
-* Note the path labeled "Derived Data", navigate to this path in Finder
-* Find the directory whose name includes `ParselyDemo`, navigate to `Build/Products/Debug-iphoneos` therein
-* Find the `ParselyTracker.framework` file

 ## Including the framework in a project

 * Click the toplevel XCode project file for your project in the Project Navigator